-1. Connect the wire to the spark plug.
+1. Connect the wires to the spark plugs.
 2. Open the fuel valve.
 3. Disengage the blade control (PTO) lever and move the shift lever to the Neutral position.
 4. Set the parking brakes.
-5. Move the throttle control to the Choke position before starting a cold engine.
+5. Turn the ignition key to the Run position.
+6. Move the throttle control midway between the Fast and Slow positions before starting a cold engine.

 Note: A warm or hot engine usually does not require any choking.
 To start a warm engine, move the throttle control to the Fast position.

-6. Grasp the recoil starter handle firmly and pull it out until positive engagement results; then pull the handle vigorously to start the engine.
+7. Pull the choke knob.
+8. Grasp the recoil starter handle firmly and pull it out until positive engagement results; then pull the handle vigorously to start the engine.
 Allow the rope to recoil slowly.